Intimate outdoor wedding ceremony in Dorset with small guest group and garden gazebo setting

 For some couples, it means a ceremony with fewer than 20 guests.
 For others, it means just immediate family.
 And sometimes it means the two of you, choosing to marry quietly and privately in a place that feels meaningful.

 Without the scale of a large event, the day naturally feels more relaxed.
-There is less pressure.
-Less schedule management.
-More connection.
+There is less pressure, less schedule management and more connection.

 Intimate garden wedding ceremony in Dorset with couple and a handful of guests